jase-d-ace/spotify-viz/README.md

 * `backend/.env`
   * `SPOTIFY_CLIENT_ID` From the Spotify Developer dashboard.
   * `SPOTIFY_CLIENT_SECRET` From the Spotify Developer dashboard.
   * `SPOTIFY_REDIRECT_URI` This has to match exactly what's in the Spotify Developer dashboard.
-So if you wrote `127.0.0.1:5173/callback` in the dashboard, you have to write `127.0.0.1:5173/callback` here.
+So if you wrote `http://127.0.0.1:3000/api/auth/spotify/callback` in the dashboard, you have to write `http://127.0.0.1:3000/api/auth/spotify/callback` here.
+  * `FRONTEND_URL` This is the URL of your frontend.
+It's used to redirect the user back to the frontend after they've logged in.
+Example: `http://127.0.0.1:5173`
   * `OPENAI_API_KEY` From the OpenAI dashboard.